GOLauncher-1 (captive carry test) [Generation Orbit]

 GOLauncher is a small air-launched suborbital and orbital launch vehicle developed by Generation Orbit.

 The GOLauncher rockets are based on hybrid rocket motors using a Paraffin / Liquid Oxygen fuel combination.
 The motors are under development by SPG (Space Propulsion Group).

 A first captive carry test was conducted in late 2017.
-A first flight is planned for 2019.
+A first flight is planned for late 2019.